-I am also an Arizona licensed bail bond agent, a legal document preparer a published author, guest lecturer and the business owner of P.I.
+I am also an Arizona licensed bail bond agent, a legal document preparer a published author, guest lecturer, and the business owner of P.I.
 Cruises, where you learn and earn continuing education units at sea, Allen Bail Bonds and Allen Traffic Survival School.
-I am a member in good standing with many local, state and federal organizations in order stay in touch with current professional trends, the latest advances in investigative tools and for continuing education in order to best serve my clients.
+I am a member in good standing with many local, state and federal organizations in order stay in touch with current professional trends, the latest advances in investigative tools and attend over 60 hours a year of continuing to best serve my clients.

 After losing both parents in 2011, I developed a love for family history and genealogy.
 I have always known my family, but I just wanted to learn more, and I submitted my DNA around March of 2017.
 My primary intent was to determine my ethnicity.
 I had no idea how my life was about to change in such a positive way.
 Shortly after my DNA results returned, I received an email from this lovely lady telling me we were related.